Lab-ICN/infra/ansible/static-ip/README.md

 3.  **Configure:**
     *   Copy `config.yaml.example` to `config.yaml`.
     *   Edit `config.yaml` to specify the target hosts, IP addresses, gateway, nameservers, and the path to the Netplan configuration file.
+    *   Optionally, specify a `newIP` for each host if you want to change the IP address of the target host.
+The playbook will automatically wait for the host to become available on the new IP after applying the network configuration.

 4.  **Run the playbook:**
     You can run the playbook using the provided Makefile: